omahs/imx-docs/docs/main/troubleshooting/api/generate-api-inputs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# How to generate API inputs

-This page provides information on how to generate the following API inputs:
+This page provides information on how to generate the following API headers and params:
 #### Headers:
 * [`IMX-Timestamp`](#imx-timestamp-string)
 * [`x-imx-eth-address`](#x-imx-eth-address-string)